RACV Logo

 IMPORTANT INFORMATION

 1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Day 2 - 7 (Camping) and Days 9 to 13 (Mountain Hut) where you will be in shared accommodation and is subject to availability.
+The single supplement is subject to availability, and excludes Days 2 - 6, where you will be in shared mountain huts.
 Please speak to your booking agent for further information.

-2. Although no mountaineering experience is required a good level of physical fitness is necessary.
-You must be comfortable walking 6-8 hours uphill a day.
+3. Although no mountaineering experience is required, a good level of physical fitness is necessary.
+You must be comfortable walking 6-8 hours uphill per day.

 Standard inclusions